Azure/azure-relay-bridge/README.md

 need the "Build Tools for Visual Studio 2017", and ideally a local install of Visual Studio 2017 with desktop C# support.

-All other versions are built with the .NET Core 2.0 or .NET Core 2.1 SDK.
-The DEB and RPM packages are only created when building on a Unix (i.e. Linux or macOS) host.
+All other versions are built with the .NET Core 3.0 SDK.
+The DEB and RPM packages are only created when building on a Unix (i.e. Linux or macOS) host. dotb
 The ideal build environment is a Windows 10/Windows Server 2016 host with Docker for Windows installed.
-The `package-all.cmd` script will first build and package all Windows targets, and then launch a docker-based build with the official Microsoft .NET Core 2.1 SDK image for the remaining targets.
+The `package-all.cmd` script will first build and package all Windows targets, and then launch a docker-based build with the official Microsoft .NET Core 3.0 SDK image for the remaining targets.
 The `package.sh` script will only build and package the Unix targets, the `package.cmd` script only Windows targets.